So You Want To Go Canal Cruising

 Going uphill... when approaching a lock establish if the lock is full or empty and if there are any boats approaching the lock from the opposite direction.
 If the lock is full and a boat is approaching from the opposite direction it is common courtesy and a water saving procedure to allow the on-coming boat priority.
 When in this position I usually open the top gates for the approaching boat allowing them the luxury of cruising straight into the lock.
 If there are children on board the boat they can be possessive about who operates the lock so it is always wise to ask if they would like help operating the lock.
 Also, when opening paddles for other boats ensure that they are well clear of the cill (the ledge at the top of the lock that the gate sits on) and that they are ready for the paddles to be opened.
 Some boaters prefer to have the boat held in position by a rope when in a lock, especially if it is a wide lock.
 Ultimately, it is their choice and remember... not everyone has the same level of confidence, experience or expertise operating locks.

 If the lock is full and there are no boats approaching, check that the top gates and paddles are closed before proceeding.
 Open the bottom paddles (as in the plughole on a bath) to empty the lock chamber.
 They are usually but not exclusively, mounted on or adjacent to the bottom gates, to empty the lock chamber.
 The paddles are usually opened by winding a rack and pinion arrangement with a windlass (or lock handle) although some may be hydraulically operated by using a windlass in the same way.
 Some waterways, like certain sections of the Leeds and Liverpool Canal have a different type of paddle known as a "clough".
 This consists of a handle adjacent to the side of the chamber that is lifted in a swivelling action to open the paddle.
-Another variation on some waterways is that instead of using a windlass a handspike is used to raise the rack connected to the paddle.
+Also on the Leeds and Liverpool Canal will be found box paddles where the windlass is attached to a peg on the top of the unit for opening and closing.
+Another variation on some waterways is that instead of using a windlass, a handspike is used to raise the rack connected to the paddle.
+In built-up areas a handcuff key may be required to prevent unauthorised use of the paddles.

 If going downhill the same rules and procedures apply but with a few differences.
 If the lock is empty or partially full and there are no boats approaching, fill the chamber by using the top paddles.
 Once the water levels have equalized the gates can be opened, the paddles closed and the boat can enter the lock chamber.
 Once the boat is in the chamber the gate can be closed.
 Ensure that the boat is positioned well away from the cill to prevent the stern getting caught on it which can, as with going uphill, lead to the boat sinking.
 Opening the bottom paddles fully is not as problematic as opening the top paddles when there is a boat in the lock chamber.
 Once the water levels have equalized the bottom gates can be opened and the boat can leave the lock.
 As with going uphill, close the paddles whilst the boat is leaving the lock and close the gates when it is clear unless there is a boat waiting to enter the lock.
 If this is the case it is always good canal etiquette to close the gates after the boat waiting has entered the lock before leaving.